JeffreyRobertLynch/studiosync-hitl/README.md

 ---

 ## Future Enhancements

+- The system works in all regards, but to properly benchmark LLMs and derive comparative performance metrics a baseline must be established.
+Each pitch and mandate pairing must have a *official* value, either determined by a human expert or *top tier* LLM evaluation.
+Before this stage, the pitches and mandates should be reviewed in detail to create *clear* perfect pitches that fully align with all rubric elements.
+- The system currently uses 10 quality pitches and tests for alignment.
+It would be informative to test models using imperfect pitches, or intentionally misleading pitches.
+For example, intentionally trying to mislead the LLM into scoring a misaligned pitch high by using **superlative stuffing**.
+I would expect to see divergence in model performance with this technique.
+Prompt engineering could address model susceptibility to this tactic.
+- The general roadmap for developing this use case beyond pitch evaluation, as a toold for writers and showrunners, is as follows:

 | **Stage**   | **Development Phase**                                          | **Focus & System Contribution**                                                                                                                                                                                                                                                                                                                |
 | ----------- | -------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |